mikegreber/SkipList/SkipList/README.md

    - Results include raw execution time in milliseconds, and the comparative % speed up of skip list versus the other lists for each method.
    - Results are reported in a table after each method test, as well as in a summary at the end of the test.
+   - The speed advantages of the skip list will improve with higher n, but so will the test time since the performance test compares against the slower sorted linked list and sorted vector list.
+   - The skip list will be outperformed at small n for some operations by the other lists due to having a higher base overhead and element size for managing the extra layers.

 2. Correctness Test